Table of Contents

 HVAC Technicians must earn their EPA Certification by passing a written exam.
 Technicians who want to own their own business must also be licensed as a contractor in Arizona.
 There are tests that must be taken and passed to become eligible for licensure.
 Additional information for each of these exams is discussed below.

 Arizona HVAC contractors must have EPA Section 608 technician certification.
 To become certified, technicians must pass an EPA-approved test.
 Once you are certified, your credentials do not expire.
+You can use our practice tests to help you prepare.

 Type I certification is required for servicing small appliances.
 Servicing high-pressure appliances requires Type II certification.
 Disposing of or servicing low-pressure appliances requires Type III certification.